ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `ground_truth_split`
 - `predictions`
 - `model_names`
-- `label_limits`
+- `labels_limit`

-`output_feature_name` needs to be a category.
+`output_feature_name` must name a category feature.
 This visualization produces a radar plot comparing the distributions of predictions of the models for the first 10 classes of the specified `output_feature_name`.

 ![Compare Classifiers Predictions Distribution](../images/compare_classifiers_predictions_distribution.png "Compare Classifiers Predictions Distribution")